-Accommodations for 2016 Brazil Pantanal Jaguar Wildlife Photo Expedition I
+Accommodations for 2018 Brazil Pantanal Jaguar Wildlife Photo Expedition

 Slaviero Slim Cuiabá Airport

 Slaviero Slim Cuiabá Airport features rooms with air-conditioning, minibar, cable TV, and free WiFi.
-Restaurant available on site.
+Restaurant on site.
 Close to the airport, it’s a simple newer hotel that meets our needs.

 Transpantaneira Land Lodge

-One large, fully-screened living room/dining room with many overhead fans, outdoor sitting areas, and a library on Brazilian nature.
+One large fully-screened living/dining room with many overhead fans, outdoor sitting areas, and a library on Brazilian nature.
+Complimentary WiFi.
 Screened guest rooms have private bathroom with hot showers, overhead fans, and air conditioning.
 Many bird species right outside your room to photograph at feeders in the morning.

 Jaguar Flotel – Main Accommodation